-Port Louis was first settled in the 17th century by the Dutch, who called it Noordt Wester Haven.
+Port Louis was first colonized in the 17th century by the Dutch, who called it Noordt Wester Haven.
 It was the French governor Bertrand François Mahé de Labourdonnais, however, who took the initiative and developed it into a busy capital and port after 1736.
 He was rewarded with a much-photographed statue in Place d'Armes.

 The 20th century saw Port Louis become one of Africa's most important financial centres and ports – to which the ever-growing number of high-rise glass-fronted banks in the city centre attests.